DavidEGrayson/intsafe/README.md

 * Lines: 5587
 * Functions missing: 30

-## proposed
+## tta_fixed

-This is the version I want to add to mingw-w64 eventually, but I have not finished testing and reviewing it.
-It is based on tta's work, with some small patches.
+This is based on tta's work, but with some small patches to get most of my tests to pass.

 ## reactos